toxicity1985/atoum-documentation/source/en/configuration_bootstraping/configuration.inc.rst

 Configuration of the test
 =========================

-A lot of possibility to configure the way atoum will find and execute the test is available.
+A lot of possibility to configure how atoum will find and execute the test is available.
 You can use the arguments in the cli or the configuration file.
 Because, a simple code will explain a lot more than a long text, just read this:

 .. code-block:: php